Somewhere Over the Rainbow

 Even so, God was calling us to continue walking by faith: to trust Him and trust that, in time, He would give us our final baby.

 This realization also clarified another point of frustration — that, despite the dozens of expecting mothers around me, I was not to compare myself to anyone else.
-It didn’t matter if the whole world got pregnant first: God was executing His plan for us, and it would unfold as He desired.
+It didn’t matter if the whole world got pregnant before me: God was executing His plan for us, and it would unfold as He desired.

 Alright, LORD, I silently relented.
 You are God, and we are not.